Let Oomnitza be your single source of truth!

 .For further information, see Slack API documentation: users.list and Slack API documentation: users.lookupByEmail

 Tip: The Slack User API returns a list of all Slack users listed above.
-To refine the type of users returned, we recommend creating a filter in the integration mapping page to only load active users.
-This will then only pass active members to the connector for further processing and load these users into the user or SaaS User module.
-For information on connector mapping see, Filtering results.
-To limit the list of users to get added into Oomnitza to members, admins, owners, multi-channel guests and single channel guests, you might want to create a filter as follows:
+To refine the type of users returned, create a filter on the integration mapping page to load only active users.
+This will pass active members for further processing and load the active users into the user or SaaS User module.
+See Filtering results.
+To limit the list of users that get added to Oomnitza as members, admins, owners, multi-channel guests, and single channel guests, you might want to create the following filter:

 To filter single-channel guests, add the ultra-restricted